Rohan2309/Dicee/README.md

 # Dicee
-A normal web game which will give you random numbers via two dices.
+## A normal web game which will give you random numbers via two dices.
+### It is made using HTML, CSS & JavaScript.